OrangeSodahub/OrangeSodahub.github.io/blogsite-creat-note/index.md

   You must replace the name of theme and the path and the url accordingly.

-- Further you can modify some of configurations in the **config.toml** arrording to your preference but that will be detailed explained [here,]() not in the current post.
+- Open the file "**config.toml**" and find the line "theme", add the name of your choice and the simplest configuration is already set.
+Further you can modify some of configurations in the config.toml arrording to your preference but that will be detailed explained [here,]() not in the current post.

-- Run the CMD command **hugo server -D**  or **hugo server** in the site's root directory to see the result at `http://localhost:1313/`.
+- Run the CMD command **hugo server -D**  or **hugo server** in the site's root directory to see the result at `http://localhost:1313/.
+The fomer which contains "-D" means all of your post files will be pushed to local server whether or not it's labled as draft, so the latter only show the posts which have the "false" value of the "draft".

 ### Correctly edit your post

+Our post files are saved as the form of markdown and in the "content" folder.
+We should only input what we want to show on the site in these files.
+For briefness and convenience, we can use "**Typora**" or just "**VScode**" to edit these files.
+The former is recommended.

+[More info about Typora:]: https://typora.io/	"a very nice markdown editor"

+And if you use the VScode you cannnot view of some of the styles of markdwon languages.

+## ENRICH YOUR STYLES

+> In this section many indexs are offered to you to direct to another page or pages that describe a certain topic.
+You can over view all of them here and choose one or more.
+And that's a necessary situation so if something is so brief that it could be explain within several lines then no links are necessary.